 Wildfire is a concern in some areas of Oregon.
 Information about the risk of wildfire is available from the Oregon Department of Forestry here.
 Some Oregon properties are subject to special rules under the State's "Wildland-Urban Interface (WUI) Classification."
 Properties that fall under this classification include geographical areas with permanent structures that intermingle with wildland vegetative fuels.
 The WUI status of a property must be disclosed by the Seller to the Buyer in the Seller's Property Disclosure Statement.
-Owners of a WUI classified property can learn more about the classification and the additional steps required of them to lessen the risk of wildfire can be found here.
+Owners of a WUI classified property can learn more about the classification and the additional steps required of them to lessen the risk of wildfire can be found on the Oregon State Fire Marshal "Wildlife Urban Interface (WUI) webpage.
 The passage of OR SB 762 in June of 2021 has prompted changes within the WUI Classification Program.
-New maps that more accurately depict fire risk on an individual property level are currently under development and are expected to be completed some time during 2023.
+New maps that more accurately depict fire risk on an individual property level are currently under development and are expected to be completed some time during 2024.
 There is a possibility that homes not currently classified under WUI may be reevaluated and classified under WUI on these new maps.
 Also expected to change under the new legislation are the rules and responsibilities for WUI property owners.
 These rules are also yet to be completed but should be available along with the presentation of the new maps.

 If flood status is an issue because of insurance restrictions, claims or past history, the Seller should bring the matter to the attention of their agent and be prepared to make the appropriate disclosure to Buyers.
-Flood plain maps and information are available here.
+Flood plain maps and information are available on the FEMA "Flood Maps" webpage.
 Real estate licensees do not have the expertise to assess flood potential but can often direct Sellers to the appropriate local authorities.
 If environmental issues have been a problem in the area, or the Seller has any notice of potential problems with air quality, ground or water contamination, or other problems with the area or property, the Seller should bring the matter to the attention of their agent and carefully consider disclosure obligations to potential Buyers.
-If in doubt about potential hazards, the Seller should visit the Environmental Protection Agency (EPA) website here.
+If in doubt about potential hazards, the Seller should visit the Environmental Protection Agency (EPA) website.

-Information about specific contaminated sites that have been reported to the government can be found here and, for sites specific to Oregon, click here.
+Information about specific contaminated sites that have been reported to the government can be found on the Oregon DEQ's Environmental Cleanup Information Online Database.
 Real estate licensees are not trained and do not have the expertise to discover and evaluate environmental hazards.
 Sellers, therefore, are advised to hire appropriately trained environmental professionals to inspect the property and its systems or fixtures for potential environmental hazards.